Psychedelic/plug-docs/docs/index.md

 - A seamless authentication provider.
 - A convenient address book for IC addresses.

-This is because Plug lets anyone hold all IC tokens, including Cycles & ICP, with a  **Principal IDs only, eliminating the need of a separate Cycle Canister Wallet or Account IDs (ICP)**.
-This is done using the [Dank Open Internet Service](https://dank.ooo); and adhering to a community-set standards for using Principal IDs as a user's unique identifier on the Internet Computer
+This is because Plug lets anyone hold Cycles & ICP, with a  **Principal IDs only, eliminating the need of a separate Cycle Canister Wallet**.
+This is done using the [Dank Open Internet Service](https://dank.ooo) and cycles ledger, and by abstracting the use of Account IDs in the case of ICP; also adhering to a community-set standards for using Principal IDs as a user's unique identifier on the Internet Computer

 ### Get Started with Plug (Coming soon!):